PiPass/blockpage/README.md

 ------
 * Pi-Hole server
   * Includes webserver and PHP already installed & configured (confirmed working on PHP version 7.3)
 * SSH or direct terminal access
+* SSL certificate for your Pi-Hole (self signed is ok)
 * PHP-CURL to check for new versions (``sudo apt update && sudo apt install php7.0-curl``) Root (sudo) access to Pi-Hole
 * Git (if this isn't installed yet, use ``sudo apt-get install wget git-core``)